BechtelCIRT/beholder/README.md

 ## Installation

 - Run the beholder script.
-Don't forget to sudo!
+Use sudo ./beholder.
-- Enter the interface that you would like to monitor.
+- Select the interface and IP address for monitoring and management.
 - At completion, the system will countdown and reboot.
 - Keep watch for the special message!